Bubka/2FAuth-Docs/docs/getting-started/configuration.md

     !!!warning
     This driver requires the creation of an additional database table !!!

+    Additional variables may be set when using this driver:

+    - `SESSION_TABLE`

     See <a href="https://laravel.com/docs/session#database" target="_blank">how to configure the Database driver</a> on the Laravel documentation.